 - School Growth measured by year-to-year progress in ELA and math achievement

 - Target Group Outcomes examines outcomes for students with the lowest test scores–the Target Group.
 It is designed to promote equity by helping districts focus on learners who need the most support while also improving outcomes for all students.

 - On-Track and Postsecondary Readiness showing reliable predictors of how many students are on-track to graduate from high school and student readiness for post-high school success.

 The resulting overall accountability score from the priority areas will determine the accountability rating a school receives

-We want to share these results with you because they help illuminate some of our successes and help to pinpoint areas of focus in our district.
-As DPI stresses, these report cards are just one source of information about our District.
+We want to share these results with you to highlight some of our successes and identify areas of focus in our district.
+As DPI has indicated, these report cards are just one source of information about our District.

-We look forward to working with you to make 2021-2022 a successful school year for our students!
+We look forward to continuing our partnership to make 2022-23 a successful and prosperous school year for our students!